digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/Enterprise/superadmin.md

 A Super Admin is the user who has full access to all the Workspaces, Users, and Groups of an instance.
 An instance can have more than one Super Admin.
 A Super Admin has full control over other users' workspaces and can create users, groups, and other super admins.

-The user details entered while setting up ToolJet will have Super Admin privileges.
+The user details entered while setting up JumpStart will have Super Admin privileges.

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>